 Founded in 1978, Women & Their Work has actively developed the careers of more than 1800 artists, presenting hundreds of visual art exhibitions, music, dance and theater events, literary readings, film festivals and educational workshops.

 Since 1997, Women & Their Work has been committed to expanding the discourse about contemporary art.
-For each exhibition, a writer commissioned by W&TW examines the work on exhibit and writes a critical essay, which is then published in a 4-color brochure.
-These documents are invaluable for the artists and the community.
+For each exhibition, a writer commissioned by Women & Their Work examines the work on exhibit and writes a critical essay, which is then published in a color brochure.
+These brochures are invaluable for the artists and the community.

 Board of Directors

-Anastasia Colombo, Ann Daughety, Chris Dial, Virginia Fleck, Laura Garanzuay, Yuliya Lanina, Frances Jones, Tobin Levy, Sarah Luna, Meeta Morrison, Kelley Cooper-McClure, Sally Strickland, Betty Trent, and Liz Young.
+Anastasia Colombo, Ann Daughety, Virginia Fleck, Laura Garanzuay, Judy Gordon, Frances Jones, Yuliya Lanina, Jardine Libaire, Tobin Levy, Sarah Luna, Silke Morin, Meeta Morrison, Kelley Cooper-McClure, Sally Strickland, Betty Trent, and Liz Young.